 • You can add only internal-facing servers and cannot add Internet-facing servers.

-• You can use Enterprise Edition transit routers and Express Connect for cross-region forwarding.
+• You can use Enterprise Edition transit routers and Express Connect circuits for cross-region forwarding.
 Basic Edition transit routers are not supported.

-• You cannot enable ALB in multiple VPCs in the same region to use the same transit router to access backend services.
-Example 2
+• ALB instances in different VPCs within the same region cannot use the same transit router to access backend servers.

-• You cannot enable ALB in multiple VPCs in the same region to use multiple transit routers to access the same backend service.
-Example 3
+• ALB instances in different VPCs within the same region cannot use different transit routers to access the same backend server.

-• Network traffic between an ALB instance and its backend servers can be routed based only on the system route table.
+• Network traffic between an ALB instance and its backend servers can be routed only based on the system route table.
 VPC custom route tables are not supported.

 1. Log on to the ALB console.